 Mighty the Armadillo made his first appearance alongside Ray the Flying Squirrel in the 1993 arcade game, SegaSonic the Hedgehog, an isometric platformer (three full years before the subpar Sonic 3D Blast) where Sonic, Mighty and Ray were all captured by Eggman and work together to escape his clutches.
 Mighty would go on to be a playable character in 1995's Knuckles Chaotix for the ill-fated 32X add on for the Genesis and after that, he and his best friend Ray wouldn't be seen for a very, very long time.

-game that has yet to be given any sort of home release.
+Mighty made his game debut in SegaSonic the Hedgehog, a game that has yet to be given any sort of home release. |

 The first time I laid eyes on Mighty was in an issue of the long defunct Game Fan magazine.
 He and the gang from Knuckles Chaotix were on the cover and at first, I mistook Mighty for SEGA's speedy blue mascot.
 I mean, look at him.
 He looks like a fan recolor with slight alterations of Sonic.
 Mistaken identity aside, I liked Mighty's design.
 I would get my Mighty fix through ROM hacks like the excellent Sonic Megamix and Archie's Sonic the Hedgehog comic series that is sadly no more (but hey, we got a killer IDW Sonic comic series now!).
 We'd get a reminder that Mighty and Ray still exist in the form of some missing posters in Sonic Generations but the two wouldn't appear in the flesh until the Sonic Mania Plus release/update.
 It has been over two decades but at long last, Mighty and Ray are back.
 I may have some gushing words for the flying squirrel later on, but for now, this editorial is all about the greatest Armadillo in the history of video games.